ALEXIS CARREL, A MAN AHEAD OF HIS TIME

 In contrast, he said, there is natural health, a state people really prefer.
 He said it is like the state of health of wild animals, who have no need for doctors.

-This concept is very related to nutritional balancing, which seeks to make us and keep us healthy without the need for constant doctoring, drugs and operations.
-Dr. Carrel was among the first to elucidate the difference between “medical health” and a state of high resistance to all disease, now sometimes referred to as wellness or called development in nutritional balancing science.
+This concept is very related to development science, which seeks to build health and keep us healthy without the need for constant doctoring, drugs and operations.
+Dr. Carrel was among the first to elucidate the difference between “medical health” and a state of high resistance to all disease, now sometimes referred to as wellness.